madeleinedarbyshire/CMP3035/docs/_workshops/workshop1.md

 ![run on pixel device](../assets/workshop1/android_studio_emulator.png)

 ## Hello World!
-1. Open your favourite editor, or something like VSCode or atom, and change the text in `<Text>` to 'Hello World!'
+1. Open your favourite editor, or something like VSCode or atom, and change the text in `<Text>` in _App.js_ to 'Hello World!'

 2. Check to see if the text in your app has changed!